 But how do you prepare for the SAT Subject Tests?

 First you’ll need to register for the SAT Subject Tests in advance: while the registration deadlines are usually 4-6 weeks before the exam dates, many testing centers fill early, and far fewer testing centers offer the Subject Tests compared to the general SAT.
 Some students have found out the hard way that waiting until the deadline means having to travel to another city or even country to test.

 It is also a good idea to plan early and take an Advanced Placement (AP) course in the subject you’ll also take your test in.
-Earning a top score on an AP exam (offered once per year in May) will give you a chance to earn university credit, strengthen your college applications and be great preparation for the SAT Subject Test in the same subject (i.e. Taking an AP French course to help you prepare for the SAT subject test in French or an AP Chemistry test to prepare you for the SAT subject test in Chemistry).
-If AP courses are not offered at your school, seeking out and completing other advanced courses – certain universities offer online courses and platforms such as Coursera offer a variety of electives – may be helpful in your SAT subject test preparation.
+Earning a top score on an AP exam (offered once per year in May) will give you a chance to earn university credit, strengthen your college applications, and prepare for the SAT Subject Test in the same subject (i.e. Taking an AP French course to help you prepare for the SAT subject test in French, or an AP Chemistry test to prepare you for the SAT subject test in Chemistry).
+If AP courses are not offered at your school, seeking out and completing other advanced courses may be helpful in your SAT subject test preparation – certain universities offer online courses and platforms such as Coursera offer a variety of electives.

 SAT subject test scores range from 200-800 (language tests include listening subscores on a scale from 20-80 that are then used to compute your total score).
 Students aiming to score high enough for elite universities (750+) should study with professionals.
 A professional tutoring program features a tailored approach based upon a diagnostic test designed to pinpoint weaknesses and strengths.
 Authentic practice tests should also be scheduled to account for variations in performance and test difficulty.
 For example, many students study and take practice tests in the evening; the actual SAT Subject Tests begin at 8am on a Saturday.
 This has caused countless students to be unpleasantly surprised by their results.